home films tv biog news shop forum more all sites русский

 When the Monitor series stopped Russell continued mainly with the BBC´s Omnibus series.
 Without the supervision of Huw Weldon the films became more experimental and less acceptable to the general public.
 But they are a foretaste of the classic films he would shortly make.

+The Debussy Film- Impressions of the French Composer from 1965.
 A film of a film with the director instructing the actor on the role of the composer Debussy.
 A film within a film is a common Russell motif, but here both plots (Debussy, the film) are equally important.
-Oliver Reed stars, and so plays both Debussy and the actor.
+Oliver Reed stars, and so plays both Debussy and the actor playing Debussy.
 "Debussy was an ambiguous character and I always let the character of the person or his work dictate the way the film goes" (Russell quoted in Goodwin's Evil Spirits).

 Russell saw Reed on Juke Box Jury, a British television programme and found the physical similarity between Reed and Debussy stunning.

 Reed, confronted by the naked actress emerging from the swimming pool, is superb.
-Other actors include Vladek Sheybal and Annete Robertson.
+Other actors include Vladek Sheybal playing the director and Annette Robertson.

 It is also the first collaboration with Melvyn Bragg who would write other television and film scripts for Russell, and would later become a novelist and arts presenter.
 Melvyn and Ken intended the script to be for the cinema but when no backer could be found after Russell's commercial failure, French Dressing, it was done as a TV film.

 Oliver Reed and Vladek Sheybal are particularly good.
-Cinenatography is by John McGlashan and Ken Westbury and editing was by Ken regular Alan (sometimes Allan) Tyler.
+Cinematography is by John McGlashan and Ken Westbury and editing was by Russell regular Alan (sometimes Allan) Tyler.

 www.iainfisher.com / send mail / © 1998- 2023 Iain Fisher